COVID cases by county, ZIP code

 HARRISBURG — The Pa.
-Department of Health on Tuesday released additional data on COVID-19 cases by county and ZIP code.
-Local positive cases are as follows.
+Department of Health updated COVID-19 cases by county and ZIP code Wednesday.
+Positive cases, with cases by ZIP code in parentheses, are as follows.

 (0) comments